 Grouped Type IB variations, whether consequential or not, will each attract a separate Type IB fee.

-The Agency will issue an invoice on the date of the notification of the administrative validation to the applicant and fees will be payable within 45 calendar days of the date of the said notification.
+The Agency will issue an invoice following the notification of the administrative validation to the applicant and fees will be payable within 30 calendar days of the date of the invoice.
 The invoice will be sent to the billing address indicated by the MAH and will contain clear details of the product and procedures involved, the type of fee, the amount of the fee, the bank account to where the fee should be paid and the due date for payment.
-Where more than one procedure is processed in a given month a summary invoice or statement will be issued at the end of each month for payment within 30 days of the end of the month.

 If the applicants/MAHs do not require a Purchase Order Number on the Agency invoice, this must also be clearly stated in the cover letter.

-For Type IB variations, if the variation is considered ‘invalid’ (i.e. an assessment process can not be started), an administrative fee will be charged by the Agency (see also Explanatory note on fees payable to the European Medicines Agency).
+For Type IB variations, if the variation is considered ‘invalid’ (i.e. an assessment process cannot be started), an administrative fee will be charged by the Agency.

 - 8. Do I have to submit mock-ups?